A simple but sophisticated appetizer with a multitude of delicious uses.

 Basil Avocado Yogurt Sauce is my new favorite condiment.
 It’s deliciously cool with a pleasant tang, and because it’s made with Greek yogurt instead of cream or mayonnaise, it’s light and refreshing.
 With the warm weather fast approaching here in New England, it’s natural to gravitate toward recipes that are suitable for picnics, backyard barbecues, and all manner of summer time celebrations.
 This means lots of grilled meat, seafood, and vegetables with accompanying side salads and sauces.
 Basil Avocado Yogurt Sauce is the perfect summer time sauce for almost anything grilled and can be prepared in a matter of minutes. (more…)

-My family is seriously addicted to Crispy Smashed Baby Potatoes with Bacon Bits and Chive Sour Cream.
+My family is seriously addicted to Crispy Smashed Baby Potatoes.
 In fact, whenever I make these potatoes a good portion of them never reach the serving platter because they are snatched right off the baking sheets as soon as they come out of the oven! (more…)

 The operative word here, or in this case number, is 1.
 The recipe for 1 Easy Cranberry Sauce calls for 1 bag (12 oz.) of fresh cranberries, 1 cup of sugar and 1 cup of orange juice.
 That’s all it takes to make a delicious homemade cranberry sauce with the perfect balance of sweet and tart to complement your Thanksgiving turkey.
 If there was a contest for the simplest recipe ever this one would surely be in the running.
 Just put 3 ingredients into a slow cooker, turn it on high, and cook for 4 hours. (more…)